cwsdigital/tailwind-utopia/README.md

 and `space-y` utiltities will not work.

 ## Usage Example: Fully replace Tailwind text classes with fluid versions
-Using the following config it is possible to replace Tailwind's default typographic scale with a fluid scale, keeping the class names the same, enabling it to be retrofitted into an existing tailwind site.
+Using the following config it is possible to replace Tailwind's default typographic scale with a fluid scale, keeping the class names the same, enabling it to be retrofitted into an existing Tailwind site.
 ```
 const fluidTypography = require('tailwind-fluid-typography')
 module.exports = {